Adrianhammer/adrianhammer/README.md

 ### Hi there 👋

-🌱 I’m currently learning Java, JS, React
+🌱 I’m currently learning Java, JS, React & Python

 📫 How to reach me: adrianh@uia.no